Il Capo dei Capi: Fifth episode (1982-1987)

 The fifth episode begins with Pio La Torre, regional secretary of the Italian Communist Party, which on one hand is a debate in Corleone to prevent the construction of a Cruise missiles base in Comiso and the other side with the full Commission.
-In the commission there is a certain Apuzzo, a dear friend of Tommaso Buscetta pretending to be loyal to Totò Riina.
+In the commission there is a certain Apuzzo, a capodecina, a dear friend of Tommaso Buscetta pretending to be loyal to Totò Riina.

-The Mangano Commissioner, now retired, advised the magistrates in Palermo (who want to fight the Mafia at all costs) Schirò as wildcard to find all the large and back to Corleone to tell Schirò to go to Palermo to work with Giovanni Falcone, Paolo Borsellino and Rocco Chinnici.
+The commissioner Mangano, now retired, advised the magistrates in Palermo (who want to fight the Mafia at all costs) Schirò as wildcard to find all the large and back to Corleone to tell Schirò to go to Palermo to work with Giovanni Falcone, Paolo Borsellino and Rocco Chinnici.

 While Toto plays with her son Giovanni, Ninetta is pregnant again and is concerned for the ideas of her husband.
 Toto then decides to call a few of his soldiers and ordered the murder of Pio La Torre along his bodyguard Rosario Di Salvo.

 Carlo Alberto Dalla Chiesa was sent to Palermo.
 The first action of General Dalla Chiesa is to send his men to search the collector of Ignazio Salvo, powerful man colluded with the Mafia.
-Shortly after General Dalla Chiesa was killed by "soldiers" Riina and Nitto Santapaola.
+Shortly after General Dalla Chiesa was killed by "soldiers" of Riina and Nitto Santapaola.
 Also Rocco Chinnici is murdered.

 Meanwhile, Apuzzo travels to Brazil for Tommaso Buscetta, but Toto becomes aware and kills Apuzzo and many of Buscetta's relatives.
 Tommasino was arrested for heroin trafficking.
 In the Brazilian prison he is tortured, but did not speak.
-He is transferred to Italy and started working with Giovanni Falcone.
-Tomamasino explains the structure of Cosa Nostra, among other things.
+He is transferred to Italy and, after an attempted suicide, started working with Giovanni Falcone.
+Tommasino explains the structure of Cosa Nostra, among other things.
 After questioning Buscetta, hundreds of people are arrested, Vito Ciancimino among them.

 On July 28, 1985, the commissioner Giuseppe Montana, who was investigating victims of the Second Mafia War with Biagio, was assassinated.
-A young man is wrongly accused of the murder.
+A young man, Salvatore Marino, is wrongly accused of the murder.
 Brought to the police station, Giacalone (police constable) is carried away by violence and kills the boy.
 Then, Ninni Cassarà informs Falcone, who opens an investigation.
 Meanwhile, Teresa and Antonio (wife and son of Schiro), who were in Rome, return to Palermo.

-On 6 August 1985 Ninni Cassarà was killed by Pino Greco "Scarpuzzedda", before the eyes of his wife and daughter.
-Meanwhile, in the security jailhouse of Asinara, (in Sardinia), Falcone and Borsellino begin preparing for the Maxi Trial.
-At the end of the process, Riina and Provenzano were sentenced in absentia while Michele Greco, Luciano Leggio, and many others, present in the courtroom, are also sentenced to life imprisonment.
+On August 6, 1985 Ninni Cassarà was killed by Giuseppe Greco "Scarpuzzedda", before the eyes of his wife and daughter.
+Meanwhile, in the high security jailhouse of Asinara, (in Sardinia), Falcone and Borsellino begin preparing for the Maxi Trial.
+At the end of the process, Riina and Provenzano were sentenced in absentia while Michele Greco, Luciano Liggio, and many others, present in the courtroom, are also sentenced to life imprisonment.

 The episode ends with a shootout where we find on the one hand Schirò and on the other Vito Maranza and Leoluca Bagarella.
 The outcome of the shooting is a dead Vito Maranza and a seriously injured (Biagio Schirò).